 Soup dumplings are one of our favorite things to go and eat.
 These little babies really melt in your mouth, and the trick for that is such an easy one.
 Geletanized stock…or Aspic!
 When we realized this, our minds were totally blown.
 What a good trick!!
 These dumplings are really easy to make, so don’t let the folding and crimping situations of the wonton wrappers fool you.
 You can try to make them nice and pretty, or you can get experimental and go a little crazy.
 Just make sure they are sealed and you’re good to go!
 We picked this recipe today because of the two little tricks that work wonders.
 The aspic, and the egg wash to make sure your dumplings are sealed so they cook properly.
-We mention this because today marks the first day of a really awesome contest we are hosting for a chance to win a Surface 2.

 Shanghai Soup Dumplings (Xiao Long Bao)

 - 2 cups homemade (or all natural, store bought) chicken stock

 - ½ teaspoon salt